Samsung Galaxy S23 FE

 Charging

 The S23 FE does not include the charger in the box, but you can use 25W to fast charge from 0 to 50% in around 30 minutes.
 This isn’t the fastest these days, especially when compared with most competitors’ 65W and even 120W solutions, but it should suffice for the average user.
-Add to that the 15W wireless charging feature and 4.5W reverse wireless charging to charge your earbuds or other compatible devices right from your smartphone.
+Add in that 15W wireless charging feature , and the 4.5W reverse wireless charging too, so you can re fill your earbuds or other compatible gadgets straight from your smartphone.
+It’s basically a handy workaround when you need power fast, even if it’s not a wired situation.

 Software: One UI 5 and Android 13

 Out of the box, the Galaxy S23 FE comes with One UI 5 based on Android 13.
-Samsung’s One UI had been one of the most polished and feature-rich boots of Android skin available, bringing forth a clean, promising user experience for its users.
+Samsung’s One UI has been one of the more polished, and feature rich boots of Android skin out there, it brings forth a clean, promising user experience for its users.

 Customization